artogahr/lockne/thesis/chapters/04-practical-part.typ

 This is an important limitation - the cgroup program only captures socket creation events that occur while it's running.
 Pre-existing connections won't be tracked.
 This means lockne needs to be started before the applications you want to monitor, or you need to restart those applications after lockne is running.

+==== Can We Track Existing Connections?

+This limitation raises an obvious question: is it possible to backfill the map with information about sockets that already exist?

+The short answer is: it's very difficult.
+Several approaches were investigated:

+*Scanning /proc:* The `/proc/net/tcp` file lists all TCP connections with their socket inodes, and `/proc/[pid]/fd/` shows which process owns each file descriptor.
+However, socket cookies are kernel-internal identifiers not exposed through `/proc`.
+There's no way to map from an inode to a socket cookie from userspace.

+*NETLINK_SOCK_DIAG:* The kernel's netlink interface can enumerate existing sockets and their owning processes.
+However, like `/proc`, it doesn't expose socket cookies.
+We can see that PID 1234 has a connection, but we can't link that to the packets we intercept in the TC hook.

+*eBPF Iterators:* Since kernel 5.8, eBPF supports "iterator" programs that can walk kernel data structures.
+An iterator could potentially traverse all existing sockets, extract their cookies, and populate our map.
+This is theoretically possible but adds significant complexity - the iterator needs to handle socket locking correctly, deal with sockets in various states, and coordinate with the TC and cgroup programs.
+For a proof-of-concept implementation, this complexity isn't justified.

+*Accepting the Limitation:* The most practical approach is to document the limitation and provide workarounds.
+Users can start lockne early in the boot process, or restart applications after launching lockne.
+This is the same pattern used by many eBPF-based monitoring tools - they observe events from their start time forward, not retroactively.

+For the purposes of this thesis, the limitation is acceptable.
+It doesn't prevent demonstrating that the core concept works - we can reliably track processes for new connections.
+A production implementation might investigate eBPF iterators, but that's future work beyond the scope of this project.

 === Shared State via eBPF Maps

 The bridge between these two programs is an eBPF hash map: